Communication with submarines: Underwater modems

-In April 2017, NATO's Centre for Maritime Research and Experimentation announced the approval of JANUS, a standardized protocol to transmit digital information underwater using acoustic sound (as modems with acoustic couplers did in order to make use of analog telephone lines).
+In April 2017, NATO's Centre for Maritime Research and Experimentation announced the approval of JANUS, a standardised protocol to transmit digital information underwater using acoustic sound (as modems with acoustic couplers did in order to make use of analogue telephone lines).
 Documented in STANAG 4748, it uses 900 Hz to 60 kHz frequencies at distances of up to 28 km.
 It is available for use with military and civilian, NATO and non-NATO devices; it was named after the Roman god of gateways, openings, etc.

 Blue lasers

-In 2009, a US military report stated that "Practical laser-based systems for deep depths were unavailable because lasers operating at the right color with enough power efficiency to be used in satellites did not exist.
+In 2009, a U.S. military report stated that "Practical laser-based systems for deep depths were unavailable, because lasers operating at the right color with enough power efficiency to be used in satellites did not exist.
 DARPA is striving towards a blue laser efficient enough to make submarine laser communications at depth and speed a near-term reality.
 A recently demonstrated laser will be matched with a special optical filter to form the core of a communications system with a signal-to-noise ratio thousands of times better than other proposed laser systems.
 If DARPA can demonstrate such a system under realistic conditions, it would dramatically change how submarines can communicate and operate, thereby greatly enhancing mission effectiveness, for example, in anti-submarine warfare."